mahautsegonzac/disaster_response_pipeline/README.md

 ### Libraries

 The data preparation and modeling have been executed in Python 3.7.5.
-I used the following libraries to clean the data, build and train the model, and create the web app:
+The following libraries need to be installed to clean the data, build and train the model, and create the web app:

     sys
     pickle